danielbsimpson/covid_19_tracking_dashboard/README.md

 To view the web app please see the link below:

-[Dashborad App](https://covid-19-tracking-dashapp.ue.r.appspot.com/) (Website is no longer available)
+[Dashborad App](https://covid-19-tracking-dashapp.ue.r.appspot.com/) (Unfortunately, this website is no longer available)